El Cid (film): Writing

 The first writer assigned was Fredric M. Frank.
 He was flown into Spain to begin finalizing the screenplay for the initial start of shooting by July 1960.
-On that same month, Philip Yordan had been hired to co-write the screenplay.
-Yordan remarked he had found Frank's treatment to be a "terrible script" and rewrote it.
-By their mid-November start date, the script had been rewritten, with Heston describing it to be an improvement over the first draft.
+In the same month, Philip Yordan had been hired to co-write the screenplay.
+Yordan remarked that he had found Frank's treatment to be a "terrible script" and rewrote it.
+By their mid-November start date, the script had been rewritten, with Heston describing it as an improvement over the first draft.

 Two days prior to filming, Sophia Loren had read the latest draft and was displeased with her dialogue.
 She then recommended hiring blacklisted screenwriter Ben Barzman to revise it.
 Mann subsequently got Barzman onto a plane to Rome, after which he gave him the current screenplay draft.
 Barzman read the draft and found it to be unusable.
-With filming set to begin, Barzman received a copy of the tragicomedy play Le Cid by Pierre Corneille from the library of the French embassy in Madrid and used it as the basis for a new screenplay.
+With filming set to begin, Barzman received a copy of the seventeenth-century play Le Cid by Pierre Corneille from the library of the French embassy in Madrid and used it as the basis for a new screenplay.
 Years later, in 1967, Mann told Bertrand Tavernier that "not one line" in the shooting script was written by Yordan.
 However, Barzman's screen credit would not be added to the film until 1999.